What Causes Marine Litter?

 People Hold the Power to Protect the World’s Oceans

 Ocean pollution isn’t a problem limited to one country, or even one continent.
 But it’s becoming increasingly clear that what happens in one city can have impacts across the globe.
 According to the United Nations Environment Programme (UNEP), about 80% or marine litter originates on land.
 A majority of scientific studies have concluded that plastic in the ocean is the result of poor or insufficient waste management and lack of sufficient recycling and recovery.
-UNEP identified these sources as the most important:
+UNEP identified the following sources below as the most important.

 - Poorly managed or poorly resourced landfill sites

 - Sewage treatment and combined sewer overflows

 - People using beaches for recreation or shore fishing

 - Inadequately covered waste containers and waste-container vehicles